 The scant, gray room

-Me, like a fox
+Me, a fox with

 Silken, amber fur

-I imagined escaping you
+I dreamed of escaping you

 That cool, spring morning

-In our Swiss train station
+At our Swiss train station

-And I afraid of the machinery
+And I afraid of the machinery.

-You asked, “Why do we do
+“Why do we do

-The things we do?”
+The things we do?” you asked.

-I kissed your nose
+I kissed your nose,

-Like tasting a hen
+Like tasting a hen.

-I gave my ticket to a boy
+I gave my ticket to a boy,

-Black, like your hair
+Black, like your hair,

-And smelling of blood
+And smelling of blood.

 — © Rick Baldwin